 6. The Revenant (2015)

 Watching The Revenant is a truly visceral experience.
-It’s incredible just how beautiful cinematographer Emmanuel Lubezki make grotesque images look.
+It’s incredible just how beautiful cinematographer Emmanuel Lubezki makes grotesque images look.
 Barren landscapes are transformed with intricate details.

-Close-ups are so well formatted that it really heightens our view of the actors performances.
+Close-ups are so well formatted that they really heighten our view of the actor's performances.
 Perhaps that’s one reason why Leonardo DiCaprio won his first Oscar for his performance as Hugh Glass.

 The Revenant